widgetbook/widgetbook/README.md

 ## Set storybook name

-Customize `Widgetbook`'s name regarding to the project by using appInfo:
+Customize `Widgetbook`'s name according to the project by using appInfo:

 ```dart
 Widgetbook(